-Leaders express admiration, sadness for Billy Graham
+Leaders respond with admiration, sadness for Billy Graham

 Leaders expressed admiration and respect for evangelist Billy Graham, who died at his North Carolina home Wednesday morning.